Before you begin

 }

-Save the application ID — it’s used in later steps.Upload your Figma project as an attachment
+The application details are stored in application.json; refer to that file in upcoming steps.Upload your Figma project as an attachment

 "type": "FIGMA",